High-energy neutrinos from choked-jet supernovae: Searches and implications: Conclusions

 Future prospects of testing cjSNe as neutrino sources are very promising.
-From \cref{fig:diffuse_limit}, we clearly see that most of our conservative limits obtained from 10 years of data are close to the measured astrophysical neutrino flux in IceCube.
-Given that IceCube-Gen2~\cite{IceCube-Gen2:2020qha} will be at least 5 times more sensitive than IceCube, IceCube-Gen2 will effectively strengthen our stacking limits and critically constrain most cjSN models with just 2 years of operation.
+From \cref{fig:diffuse_limit}, we clearly see that most of our conservative limits obtained from ten years of data are close to the measured astrophysical neutrino flux in IceCube.
+Given that IceCube-Gen2~\cite{IceCube-Gen2:2020qha} will be at least 5 times more sensitive than IceCube, IceCube-Gen2 will effectively strengthen our stacking limits and critically constrain most cjSN models with just two years of operation.
 Additionally, there will be much more high-quality data from other observatories such as KM3NeT~\cite{Adrian-Martinez:2016fdl}, Baikal-GVD~\cite{Baikal-GVD:2018isr}, P-ONE~\cite{P-ONE:2020ljt}, and TRIDENT~\cite{Ye:2022vbk}, which are sensitive to different parts of the sky.
 Importantly, the Vera C. Rubin Observatory’s upcoming Legacy Survey of Space and Time (LSST)~\cite{LSSTScience:2009jmu, LSST:2008ijt} will increase the detection rate of supernovae by more than an order of magnitude ($> 10^5$ core-collapse supernovae per year~\cite{Lien:2009db, Lien:2010yb}).
 The improvement of the redshift completeness of nearby supernova samples at low redshift ($z \lesssim 10^{-2}$) will dramatically boost the sensitivities of future stacking analyses; furthermore, an increase of the observed supernovae at higher redshift will be beneficial to constraining the cjSN models with $f_{\rm jet} \ll 0.1$.
 This is crucial because the typical beaming factor of GRB jets is believed to be $f_{\rm jet}\sim0.01$.
+The realtime optical follow-up programs~\cite{Pan-STARRS:2019szg,ASAS-SN:2022gst,Stein:2022rvc} will also be sensitive to the counterparts of choked-jet supernovae~\cite{IceCube:2016cqr}.
+In addition, multimessenger coincident searches combined with ultraviolet, x-ray and gamma-ray observations~\cite{AyalaSolares:2019iiy,Reichherzer:2021pfe} will also be useful for LL GRBs that may lead to shock breakout emission.
 Together, core-collapse supernovae with choked jets have reached the fork of being discovered or ruled out as dominant neutrino sources.
 Our insights into the interrelationship between the most elusive high-energy particles and the stellar explosions within dense environments will drastically grow in the near future.